arnaugiralt/worker-dispatcher/README.md

 })
 ```

-Every method must have only one parameter.
+Every method must have only one argument.
 If you need to pass more than one parameter, use an object to wrap the payload.
 The second argument a method receives is the class' scope, so a method can call other methods.

 ```js